Implement v-model in Vue.js

 Using multiple v-models

-definitions, each with their own name.
-This is obviously useful when we want to bind many data values in a complex component.
+definitions can be used, each with its own name, to bind multiple data values in a complex component.

-Here’s the example component.
+Here’s the example sign-in component.
 I have highlighted the important lines.

 <template>